 Adding Fish To Your World

-Keeping tropical fish can be a rewarding and educational pastime and is a popular hobby.
-I am astonished how much fish biology, chemistry, and physics I remember from having a childhood fish tank.
-But do not make the common mistake of thinking that fish are pets that require no care.
-Setting up and maintaining a tank correctly does take some time and energy.
+Keeping tropical fish is not only a popular hobby, it can be educational.
+I am astonished how much fish biology, chemistry, and physics I remember from our family’s fish tank.
+However, do not make the common mistake of thinking that fish are pets that require no care.
+Setting up and maintaining a tank correctly takes time, money, and energy.
 As an adult I find the mixing and correcting of water quality tedious and my husband has taken over that chore.
-(That doesn’t mean he is more responsible than I am, just ask our cats).
 But as a child it was a great opportunity to learn responsibility.

 Where to start?
-Check out a book or two from your library or surf the Internet (Resource 1).
+Check out a book or two from your library or surf the Internet.
 You will need to know about things like filtration, aeration, water quality, and the type of tanks available that would best suit your needs.
 Also, you will need to decide whether you want saltwater or freshwater.
-Spend some time in pet shops and hobby shops to see what is available.
+Spend some time in pet shops and hobby shops to see what options are available.

 Freshwater versus Saltwater